Mohanavadivel-git/caasworkshop/lesson2.2.md

 #### Background on CaaS manifest files

-The python sample app has a CaaS manifest file at `manifest/python.yml`.
+The Spring sample app has a CaaS manifest file at [`manifest/deployment.yaml`](https://github.ford.com/JPOTTE46/samples/blob/master/springboot/manifest/deployment.yaml).
 The file is a configuration for how OpenShift should run the app and defines the app's OpenShift objects to be created.
-Feel free to review the manifest for the sample app you plan to deploy in a text editor or in the terminal with `less /home/vagrant/containers/python/manifest/python.yml`.
+Feel free to review the manifest using the link above, a text editor, or in the terminal with `cat /home/vagrant/containers/springboot/manifest/deployment.yaml`.
 You can learn more about [objects](https://docs.openshift.com/container-platform/3.11/architecture/core_concepts/index.html#architecture-core-concepts-index) and [manifests](https://docs.openshift.com/container-platform/3.11/dev_guide/templates.html) in the OpenShift [Dev Guide](https://docs.openshift.com/container-platform/3.11/dev_guide/index.html).

-The python sample app's manifest defines 5 kinds of OpenShift objects.
+The Spring sample app's manifest defines 5 kinds of OpenShift objects.

 - Deployment
 - Service